The weather outside is frightful: Newfoundland braces for Christmas Eve storm | CBC News

 Up to 30 cm of snow expected in some parts of the island by tonight

-Most of Newfoundland is bracing for the gift of a winter storm on Christmas Eve, and the incoming weather has already caused major disruptions and cancellations across the island.
+Most of Newfoundland is bracing for a winter storm on Christmas Eve, and the incoming weather has already caused major disruptions and cancellations across the island.

-Roads and highways, walkways, and even parking lots are going to become slippery and difficult to navigate.
+Roads and highways, walkways and even parking lots will likely become slippery and difficult to navigate.

-St. John's and the Avalon Peninsula are expected to be among the hardest areas hit, with up to 30 centimetres of heavy snow forecast to fall by tonight.
+St. John's and the Avalon Peninsula are expected to be among the hardest areas hit, with up to 30 centimetres of heavy snow forecast to fall by Tuesday night.

 Here's a quick idea of snowfall accumulations and what the winds will look like through Christmas Eve.
 I will update as necessary. <a href="https://twitter.com/hashtag/nlwx?src=hash&ref_src=twsrc%5Etfw">#nlwx</a> <a href="https://t.co/As1Rld3oah">pic.twitter.com/As1Rld3oah</a>—@a_brauweiler

-Air Canada and Westjet have posted travel advisories for Tuesday, and some provincial offices are closed for the day.
-The College of the North Atlantic and the Arts and Culture Centre have done the same.
+Air Canada and WestJet have posted travel advisories for Tuesday, and some provincial offices are closed for the day.
+The College of the North Atlantic, and the Arts and Culture Centre have also closed.

-The Provincial Court of Newfoundland and Labrador, Court of Appeal, Supreme Court, and Family Justice Services offices have all been closed for the day across the province.
+The Provincial Court of Newfoundland and Labrador, Court of Appeal, Supreme Court, and Family Justice Services offices are all closed for the day.

 Allison Sheppard, a meteorologist in Gander's Newfoundland and Labrador Weather Office, doesn't recommend driving in these conditions.

-Constable Laura Joyce works with the RCMP's Traffic Services on the west coast of N.L.
-She said tsafety and caution are paramount when driving in conditions like these.
+Const.
+Laura Joyce of RCMP Traffic Services on Newfoundland's west coast said safety and caution are paramount when driving in such conditions.

 "You need to put on your headlights.
 You need to activate those tail lights so that people behind you know you're there.
-With blowing snow, people don't always know you're there until they're on top of you," she said.
+With blowing snow, people don't always know you're there until they're on top of you."

-She suggests that drivers stay well below the speed limit, and drive "to the conditions of the road".
+She said drivers should stay well below the speed limit, and drive "to the conditions of the road."

 Preparing for the worst

-Lynnann Winsor, deputy city manager of St. John's, is warning people not to park on the street.
+Lynnann Winsor, deputy city manager of St. John's, warns not to park on the street.

-"Unfortunately we are going to be implementing the parking ban a little early this year to help with snow cleaning efforts, and to make sure that the roads are all safe for emergency vehicles," she said.
+"Unfortunately we are going to be implementing the parking ban a little early this year to help with snow-clearing efforts, and to make sure that the roads are all safe for emergency vehicles."

-The parking ban runs from 12:30 a.m. to 7:30 a.m. beginning Wednesday, Christmas morning, and stays in effect until the end of March.
+The parking ban runs from 12:30 a.m. to 7:30 a.m. beginning Wednesday and stays in effect until the end of March.

-Winsor says the city is bracing for back to back storms, with another arriving on Boxing Day.
+Winsor said the city is bracing for back-to-back storms, with another arriving on Boxing Day.

 Comments